 Practice for the CFA Level I Exam

 Preparation includes a ton of practice.
-And you’d be hard-pressed to find a better source of practice material than Wiley.
-With a wide range of practice problems, practice exam questions, and prep courses, Wiley offers the best CFA Level I exam prep you’ll find.
+And you’d be hard-pressed to find a better source of practice material than UWorld.
+With a wide range of practice problems, practice exam questions, and prep courses, UWorld offers the best CFA Level I exam prep you’ll find.
 The study materials are great for individual as well as group practice and review.

 How would you do on the Level I CFA exam?
 Take our free practice exam now to find out.